explooosion/winnie-greet-actions/README.md

 # Winnie Greet Actions

-The cute winnie will greet to the user who created new issue.
+The cute winnie will greet to the user who created new issue with simplified.

 ## Installtion